Cyprus talks with lenders as debt sustainability in focus

 Economists from the European Central Bank, the International Monetary Fund and the European Commission, known as the "troika", arrived for talks at the finance ministry on Friday morning.
 They did not speak to journalists.

-"A great deal of work has been done, there has been progress in the negotiations with the troika until now," said Stefanos Stefanou, the Cypriot government spokesman and a member of Cyprus's negotiation team, referring to previous consultations with the group.
-"Obviously though a lot of work remains to be done."

-The size of the potential bailout -- speculated to be anything between 11 billion and 16 billion euros (8.8 billion and 12.8 billion pounds) and the bulk of it for banks -- will be huge in proportion to the 17.9 billion euro economy, the third smallest in the euro zone.
+The size of the potential bailout -- speculated to be anything between 11 and 16 billion euros and the bulk of it for banks -- will be huge in proportion to the 17.9 billion euro economy, the third smallest in the euro zone.

 Debate on how Cyprus will manage to pay it back will feature prominently in discussions.
 Cyprus says it wants the euro zone's ESM bailout fund to recapitalise the banks directly, but heavyweights in the bloc disagree with the ESM undertaking legacy debt.